Own a business but don’t know how to dispose of electronics lying around in your backroom? Don’t worry, we’ve got you covered.

-Discarding electrical items is not as simple as throwing them in the bin.
-Many electrical and electronic equipment and appliances can cause serious health threats if they are not disposed of properly.
-They contain chemicals and substances that, if thrown into landfill, risk escaping and polluting us, as well as our planet.
+Many electronic equipment and appliances can cause serious health threats if they aren’t properly disposed of as they contain chemicals and substances that, if thrown into landfills, risk polluting the environment around them.

 Why is E-Waste a problem?